cannatag/ldap3/docs/manual/source/bind.rst

 access to the server.
 Before trying a mechanism you should check that the server supports it.
 The LDAP server publish its allowed SASL mechanism in the DSE information that can be read anonymously.

+The Bind method returns True if the bind is successful, False if something goes wrong while binding.
+In this case you can inspect the result attribute of the connection object to get the error description.

 Simple Bind
 -----------